-It has been 50 years since the civil disorders of 1967 tore through Newark’s Central Ward, when both political leaders and the media wrote Newark off as one of the nation’s most hopeless cities.
+It has been more than 55 years since the civil disorders of 1967 tore through Newark’s Central Ward, when both political leaders and the media wrote Newark off as one of the nation’s most hopeless cities.

 The disorders that preceded the creation of New Community Corporation (NCC) left 23 dead, more than 1,000 injured, nearly 1,600 arrested and $15 million worth of property in ruins.
 The real toll was far deeper.
 The disorders were a disaster that threatened lives and homes and ripped apart the very fabric of the community.